-- The mains supply is suitable for your installation and appliances, i.e. whether it is AC or DC and whether it is at the correct Voltage and frequency. - (ii) Your motorhome is properly earthed.
-Never accept a supply from a socket outlet or plug having only two pins, or from a lighting outlet. - (iii) Any residual current device (earth leakage circuit breaker) in the mains supply to the motorhome has been tested within the last month.
-In case of doubt, consult the site owner or their agent.
+- The mains supply is suitable for your installation and appliances, i.e. whether it is AC or DC and whether it is at the correct voltage and frequency. - (ii) Your motorhome is properly earthed.
+Never accept a supply from a socket outlet or plug having only two pins, or from a lighting outlet.

+- (iii) Any residual current device (earth leakage circuit breaker) in the mains supply to the motorhome has been tested within the last month.
+In case of doubt, consult the site owner or their agent. - (iv) Make sure that the switch at the site supply point is off and that all electrical equipment in the motorhome is switched off by ensuring your motorhome mains isolating switch on the MCB is in the 'OFF' position.